Yuri: Even if they're not men?

-They depend on us to defend them, but we're forcing them to defend us or they're all alone and forced to defend themselves in the face of imminent danger.
-Sometimes they have an actual talent to help them get through the war, which unfortunately may be the reason they were drafted to begin with, but often it's just tough luck.
-While the notion of innocent childhood is a relatively modern adoption (thank the Victorians and their contemporaries), even the ancients still felt fairly queasy about the idea — and with good reason: warfare screws with kids heads, and they're rarely good for much else afterwards.
-Since the use of child soldiers forces the enemy to gun down children in self defense, it's a very strong contender for the most morally reprehensible war crime in existence.
+They depend on us to defend them, but either we're forcing them to defend us or they're all alone and forced to defend themselves in the face of imminent danger.
+Sometimes they have a talent to help them get through the war, which unfortunately may be the reason they were drafted to begin with, but often it's just tough luck.
+While the notion of innocent childhood dates to the early modern era (thank the Victorians and their contemporaries), even the ancients felt fairly queasy about the idea — and with good reason: warfare screws with kids' heads, and they're rarely good for much else afterwards.
+Since the use of child soldiers forces the enemy to gun down children in self-defense, it's a very strong contender for the most morally reprehensible war crime in existence.
 On a somewhat lighter side, there are also many stories, in fiction and real life, concerning boys (and girls) who lied about their ages in order to serve their country in its hour of need — but those are only slightly under age, much more mature psychologically.

 This trope is great for an angsty backstory while at the same time excusing Improbable Age with prior experience.
-A staple of the shows which focus on violence but broadcast to kids, notably the more serious Mecha Shows.
-It's a good way to subvert Children Are Innocent, particularly if a kid creepily sees it as a game, but sometimes the loss of innocence is played for as much drama as can be.
+A staple of the shows which focus on violence but broadcast to kids, such as the more serious Mecha Shows.
+It's a good way to avoid Children Are Innocent, particularly if a kid creepily sees it as a game, but sometimes the loss of innocence is played for as much drama as can be.

-In fiction, this also has the convenience of explaining why Persons Of Mass Destruction are obeying their weaker bosses and not actually running things, or at least not demanding wages and better job conditions.
-It doesn't occur to them; and even if they do rebel, they don't know how to do it properly.
+In fiction, this also has the convenience of explaining why Persons of Mass Destruction are obeying their weaker bosses and not running things, or at least not demanding wages and better job conditions.
+It simply doesn't occur to them; and even if they do rebel, they don't know how to do it properly.

-Child soldiers can be divided in two types: Those who actually fight and kill humans, and those who either don't because they fight a nonhuman entity (Strike Witches, Stellvia of the Universe) or avoid lethal means (Lyrical Nanoha).
+Child soldiers in fiction can be divided into two types: those who fight and kill humans, and those who don't either because they fight a nonhuman entity (Strike Witches, Stellvia of the Universe) or avoid lethal means (Lyrical Nanoha).
 The former usually carry a heavy trauma, while the latter tend to avoid it.
 Even more significant dividing factor tends to be how often and how horribly they and their comrades are depicted as dying themselves.

 Compare Little Miss Badass, Creepy Child, Cute Bruiser, Enfante Terrible, Kid Samurai, New Meat, Young Gun, Recruit Teenagers with Attitude.
-The Shell-Shocked Senior may actually be a high-school senior.
+The Shell-Shocked Veteran may actually be a high-school senior.